Buried in Verona: 2007–2008: Beginnings

-Buried in Verona formed in 2007 by vocalist Bretty, guitarists Mick Taylor and Katongo Chituta, bassist Scott Richmond and drummer Steve Rogers.
+Buried in Verona formed in 2007 by vocalist Brett Anderson, guitarists Mick Taylor and Katongo Chituta, bassist Scott Richmond and drummer Steve Rogers.
 All the members were acquainted through the high school community in the suburb of Engadine in south Sydney.
 After a relatively short period of live performances, during which they gained support slots for Australian bands Daysend, Toe To Toe and Frankenbok, the band released their debut album Circle The Dead in 2008.
 After the recording period in Melbourne, Steve Rogers was ejected from the group unceremoniously due to a serious back injury, which required surgery.
 Richie Newman, who co-produced the album along with Greg Stace, is credited as the drummer in the liner notes.
 Newman would later join the band officially as third guitarist.
 Chris Melross would eventually join the line-up as their drummer.

 Buried in Verona has featured in the "Top 25 Bands to Look Out For" list in both the December 2009 and December 2010 editions of Blunt Magazine.